New York order spooks Wall Street, offsets calm from policy efforts

 The dollar eased after currencies, from the Australian dollar to the British pound, tumbled to multi-year lows earlier this week.

-The dollar is up about 3.5% against a basket of currencies through a week when investors liquidated everything from stocks to bonds to gold and commodities to raise cash.
+The dollar rose against a basket of currencies in a week when investors liquidated everything from stocks to bonds to gold and commodities to raise cash.
 The dollar hit a three-year peak of 102.99 in early Asian trading.

 U.S. home sales surged to a 13-year high in February, but the housing market recovery is likely to be derailed by the coronavirus outbreak, which has unleashed a wave of layoffs and left the American economy headed toward recession.
+[L1N2BD0QT]

 The global economy already is in recession as the hit to economic activity from the pandemic has become more widespread, according to economists polled by Reuters.